nogibjj/IDS706_Ind3/README.md

 ## Steps
 **1. Data Extraction:**
-Utilizes the requests library to fetch birth data from specified URLs.
+Utilizes the requests library to fetch health crime data from specified URLs.
 Downloads and stores the data in the Databricks FileStore.

 **2. Databricks Environment Setup:**